14 October 2020, 20:00

 We’re using face filters to make ourselves prettier, track our daily steps on our iPhones, and rely on Google Maps to find our destination.
 But what exactly is the impact of these technologies?
 With The Hmm on …, hosted by Felix Meritis in Amsterdam, we reflect on these playful, serious, and sometimes disturbing developments in internet culture.

 As a policy advisor and researcher at Bits of Freedom, Lotte focuses primarily on the power relations between the state and its citizens, with a special eye on facial recognition.
-In her opinion, we don’t need a new law that will protect us against this technology.
-Tonight she will explain why, by highlighting the ethical issues and the legal side of facial recognition.
+In her opinion, biometric surveillance tech in public space should be banned.
+Tonight she will talk about surveillance as a sorting mechanism and what this means for society, how we train our own spies by the use of certain apps, and why we should stop it.

 The EU is considering a ban on facial recognition in public spaces for up to five years and Amazon recently banned police from using its face detection software.
 So what is the current role of the face within contemporary surveillance society?
 Tonight, artist and curator Bogomir Doringer will expand on his long term research project, FACELESS, which tackled the social meaning of the personal image and the recurring presence of hidden faces in contemporary society after September 11.
 Bogomir is interested in how we can reclaim the body from technology but also how to reclaim technology from controlling us—in a time of COVID19, these topics resonate more than ever before.